-Utilization Management Claims Department CHP+ (HMO and SMCN) RAE
+Utilization Management Claims Department CHP+ HMO RAE

 Policy: Colorado Access (COA) will maintain processes to ensure that members have direct access to emergency care and services on a twenty-four (24) hour, seven (7) day a week basis.
-Information about Emergent, Urgent, and Post-stabilization Services is available to members and providers.
+Information about Emergent, Urgent, and Post-Stabilization Care Services is available to members and providers.
 Members are notified through the member handbook(s).
 Providers are informed via the provider manual and COA website.